alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 After we gave up on MoveinBlue I sent my CV to a few big companies like Amazon or Google, and was promptly ignored.
-I have to recognize that I felt something akin to a vindication when I was recently contacted by Amazon to join them in their new Madrid dev center.
+I have to recognize that I felt something akin to a vindication when I was recently contacted by Amazon to join their new Madrid dev center.
 Right now I am not interested in a job change
-(my standard phrase to say to recruiters), but it is nice to know that my skills are appreciated.
+(my standard response for recruiters), but it is nice to know that my skills are appreciated.
+Not so at the time.

-So I started interviewing for several job offers: a few startups and consulting companies.
+So I started interviewing for a few startups and consulting companies.
 I actually got two job offers, but ultimately both involved working at a bank as consultant, which felt like a step back.